 Mindfulness contains peacefulness and peacefulness contains mindfulness.
 Another reason the shoplifter is not mindful is that she is not peaceful.
 Avoiding arrest sounds like the antithesis to peacefulness.

 There are many techniques to help establish mindfulness, but they all bring us to a place that establishes a sense of grounding and ease.
+That is why mindfulness practices can be found in various forms of therapy such as Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
 For many people, the greatest sense of relief comes from the mind slowing down.
 Mindfulness puts brakes on the racing mind.
 We relax as the body and mind are reunited in the here and now.

 Morality & Integrity